 The Revolver will be used for working capital, acquisitions and development activities and general corporate purposes in an aggregate principal amount at any time outstanding not to exceed \$80 million and matures on November 3, 2019.
-The Company has the option of classifying borrowings under the Revolver as either Alternate Base Rate ("ABR") loans or Eurodollar ("ED") loans.
+We have the option of classifying borrowings under the Revolver as either Alternate Base Rate ("ABR") loans or Eurodollar ("ED") loans.
 The interest base rate on an ABR loan is equal to the greatest of (a) the Prime Rate in effect on such day, (b) the Federal Funds Effective Rate in effect on such day plus 0.5% and (c) the adjusted LIBO Rate for a Eurodollar Borrowing with a one-month interest period plus 1.0%.
-In addition to the base rate, the Company is required to pay a 3.25% margin for ABR loans.
+In addition to the base rate, we are required to pay a 3.25% margin for ABR loans.
 The interest base rate on an ED loan is equal to (x) the LIBO Rate for such Eurodollar borrowing in effect for such Interest Period divided by (y) One minus the Statutory Reserves (if any) for such Eurodollar Borrowing for such interest period.
-In addition to the base rate, the Company is required to pay a 4.25% margin for ED loans.
-As of March 31, 2015, the Company had \$77.3 million available under the Revolver.
+In addition to the base rate, we are required to pay a 4.25% margin for ED loans.
+As of June 30, 2015, we had \$76.8 million available under the Revolver.

-The Company paid \$2.3 million in connection with obtaining the Revolver and recorded this amount as debt issuance costs, which is presented, net of accumulated amortization of approximately \$0.1 million, in the accompanying consolidated balance sheet as of December 31, 2014.
-The Company must also pay quarterly commitment fees of 0.5% per annum of the average daily unused amount of the Revolver.
+We paid \$2.3 million in connection with obtaining the Revolver and recorded this amount as debt issuance costs, which is presented, net of accumulated amortization of approximately \$0.3 million and \$0.1 million, in the accompanying consolidated balance sheet as of June 30, 2015 and December 31, 2014, respectively.
+We must also pay quarterly commitment fees of 0.5% per annum of the average daily unused amount of the Revolver.

 The credit agreement that governs the Revolver contains various covenants that include limitations on the Company's indebtedness, liens, acquisitions and investments.
-It additionally includes the requirement that the Company maintain a net leverage ratio within a specified range.
-At March 31, 2015, the Company was in compliance with the covenants contained in the credit agreement.
+It additionally includes the requirement that we maintain a total leverage ratio within a specified range, triggered when loans and letters of credit are outstanding under the Revolver (subject to certain exceptions) in excess of 30% of the aggregate commitments under the Revolver.
+At June 30, 2015, we were in compliance with the covenants contained in the credit agreement.